 You know, nobody ever talks about it.

-The tax cuts are working as you see recent numbers and estimates show that revenues uh and projected deficits are down significantly.
+As you see, recent numbers and estimates show that revenues and projected deficits are down significantly.

 And one of the other successes, all right, what do we do about, and I always talked about this in 2016, the forgotten men, the forgotten women.

-Now, one of the big there's a new SNAP program proposal to get millions of people off of welfare and back to work.
+Now, one of the big, there's a new SNAP program proposal to get millions of people off of welfare and back to work.

 Now, these are conservative ideas and principles.